helloRewen/Paper/README.md

 # Experiment Code and Data

 This package contains the data-processing procedures, model-estimation code, statistical analyses, and tabular outputs used in the study of prefix-based early warning and process governance.
 Each manuscript table has one executable Python file with the same table number.
-Figure-generation code and graphical outputs are not included.

 ## Data